Mont Saint-Michel, iconic island near Normandy

 History of Mont Saint-Michel

 Mont Saint-Michel is strategically located in the bay on the border of Normandy and Brittany.
 However, it did not have a military function.
 Already in the 8th century, there was a small place of worship here.
 According to legend, Archangel Michael appeared to a priest who had visions of a church on the rock.
 Gradually the place developed into a Benedictine monastery which in the 12th and 13th century was very popular with pilgrims from all over the world.
 In the Middle Ages, Mont Saint-Michel became a leading centre of science.
 After the French Revolution, the abbey became a prison.
+Since 1979, the island has been a UNESCO World Heritage Site.

 Since 2000, a great deal of work has been done to prevent the silting up of the bay of Mont Saint-Michel.
 Not intervening would mean that the island would be completely surrounded by the mainland in 2040.
 By dredging and demolishing the dike between the island and the mainland, there is sufficient tidal action again.
 Now Mont Saint-Michel can be reached via a newly built bridge.

-Sights of Mont Saint-Michel
+Sights of Mont-Saint-Michel

 A walk around the island is really to enjoy the narrow streets, surrounded by beautiful, historic buildings.
 At Mont Saint-Michel you can also visit some small museums.
 You have a fantastic view of the bay and the mainland from various points.
-At low tide you can see many tidal flats crossing to Mont Saint-Michel.
+At low tide you can see many tidal flats crossing to Mont-Saint-Michel.
 But you shouldn’t miss the following highlights:

 Abbey of Mont Saint-Michel

-The absolute highlight is the abbey on top of the island.
-High walls around the church made it an impregnable fortress over the centuries.
+Over the centuries, high walls surrounding the church ensured that this was an impregnable fortress.
 Many Benedictine monks used to stay here.
 Nowadays, a small group of about 30 monks still resides in the abbey.
 The abbey has three levels.
 The monks lived on the highest level, the abbot received his important guests on the middle level and soldiers and pilgrims stayed on the lower level.

 The church has a very nice interior with a particularly beautiful nave.
 You can see huge pillars in the crypts.
 These served as a foundation for the building.
 In addition, the cloisters, the knights’ hall and the monks’ dining room are worth a visit.
 A visit to the abbey is even more interesting if you use the audio tour.
 You will get more explanations and the stories will stimulate your imagination about the time that the monks lived and worked here.
 Besides that, you can enjoy the fantastic views that you get at various points over the bay.